-Without a doubt, WooCommerce is the best (and only?) plugin for turning your WordPress website into an e-commerce shop.
+Without a doubt, WooCommerce is the best plugin for turning your WordPress website into an e-commerce shop.
 It’s very versatile and has many features built-in to help you successfully launch your online store.
 But unfortunately, WooCommerce doesn’t offer much functionality for creating customizable products.
 Instead, you need to rely on a plugin to solve this problem.

 This complete guide explains how you can create customizable products in WooCommerce with the use of a plugin.
 The article also contains plenty of other details, such as definitions and examples of personalized WooCommerce products.